 An adventure in a foreign country may sound like a lot of fun.
-That is, until you come home to thousands of dollars in phone bills.
-Now, that will certainly take you off holiday mood right down to panic mode in a split second.
+That is until you come home to thousands of dollars in phone bills.
+Now, that will certainly take you off from holiday mood right down to panic mode in a split second.

 In the above instances, using your phone is almost inevitable.
 So how do you use your phone abroad while still keeping bills at a minimum?